DRArkDragon/DDoS-Detection-System/README.md

 <br>

-As you can see, the controller's **stdout** (please see the [appendix](#appendix) to learn more about file descriptors) indicates the commands it has been instantiating according to the packets it has processed.
+As you can see, the controller's **stdout** indicates the commands it has been instantiating according to the packets it has processed.
 In the end, for the first packet we will have to tolerate a delay due to **ARP** resolution and **flow** lookup and instantiation within the controller.
 The good thing is the rest of the packets will already have the destination **MAC** and the rules will already instantiated in the intermediate switches, so the new delay will be minimal.

 ---